 A student may withdraw from the College due to medical or mental health reasons without academic penalty when it is determined that this is in the student's best interest.
 Proof that the condition significantly impedes the student's ability to perform academically is necessary in order for the student to be granted permission for a withdrawal without academic penalty.
-Students who are granted a withdrawal will receive Ws on their transcripts for each class in which they were enrolled that semester.
+Students who are granted a withdrawal will receive Ws on their transcripts for each class in which they were enrolled that term.

 A request for a medical withdrawal can be submitted through the Request for Medical Withdrawal form on the Student Portal.
 The request must be submitted with a doctor's note, hospital bill, or other documentation to verify the medical or mental health condition, the period of time the condition has occurred, and the attending physician's or mental health practitioner's recommendation for withdrawal.
-The request will go to the Assistant Dean of Student Academic Services who will confer with the Provost regarding the request.
+For The King's College NYC students, the request will go to the Assistant Dean of Student Academic Services who will confer with the Provost regarding the request.
+For King's Online students, the request will go to their Student Services Counselor for initial review.

 If the request for medical withdrawal is granted, students may receive a partial cancellation of the current semester's eligible tuition charges based on the Medical Withdrawal Refund Schedule, below.
-The following schedule is based upon the date the Request for Medical Withdrawal is received by the Assistant Dean of Student Academic Services.
+The following schedule is based upon the date the Request for Medical Withdrawal is received by the Assistant Dean of Student Academic Services or appropriate Student Services Counselor.
 Fees are non-refundable.

-Students who live in campus housing may receive a refund of eligible housing charges for the current semester in keeping with the schedule below.
+The King's College NYC students who live in campus housing may receive a refund of eligible housing charges for the current semester in keeping with the schedule below.
 The following schedule is based upon the date the Request for Medical Withdrawal is received by the Assistant Dean of Student Academic Services.
 Housing deposits are non-refundable.
 Students must move out of King's Housing within seven days after the medical/mental health withdrawal is granted.
 Contact your housing director at housing@tkc.edu to arrange move-out details.
 See the Housing Contract regarding fees for leaving housing prior to the end of the academic year.